-"Gods only knows what the rest of The Digest's readers will think of that..." he said in a hushed voice. "'Stall, that damn spider's power full"
+"Gods only knows what the rest of The Digest's readers will think of that . . ." he said in a hushed voice. " 'Stail, that damn spider's powerful!"

 Derkhan nodded slowly.
 She sighed.

 "I just wish," she said unhappily, "I understood what it was doing..."